AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 * Fixed an issue which could prevent the workflow scheduler from working correctly.
 (CAMP-52003)
 * Fixed an issue which prevented the breakdown details from displaying when viewing the PDF version of a custom dynamic report with a large volume of data.
 (CAMP-52178)
 * Fixed an issue which could display an error when accessing reports.
 (CAMP-52500)
-* Fixed an issue which wrongly applied the "Limit MTA instances for this account" SMS connector parameter to all channels instead of applying only to SMS.
+* Fixed an issue which wrongly applied the **Limit MTA instances for this account** SMS connector parameter to all channels instead of applying only to SMS.
 (CAMP-52640)